 HOW TO STORE SNOW SKIN MOONCAKES

-REFRIGERATOR: Mochi mooncakes can be kept in the refrigerator for up to one week.
+REFRIGERATOR: Mochi mooncakes can be kept in the refrigerator for 3-4 days.
 This recipe yields mochi mooncakes that stay soft even after refrigeration.
 Try to consume within 3-4 days as they are the best.
 The longer you keep, the drier the skin will get

 FREEZER: For longer storage, place them on a baking sheet lined with parchment paper, not touching each other and let them freeze for 1 hour and then transfer to a freezer bag or container and they won’t stick to each other anymore.
-When ready to eat, simply thaw in the refrigerator.
+They can be kept frozen for up to 2 months.
+When ready to eat, simply thaw at room temperature.

 DID YOU MAKE THIS EASY SNOW SKIN MOONCAKE RECIPE?